Recognizing the Signs of Alcohol Addiction

 were, or who you were with

-may also experience physical symptoms when you are unable to drink.
-These are
+experience physical symptoms (known as “withdrawal”) when you’re unable to

 What Is Alcohol Abuse?

-abuse alcohol but are not physically addicted may experience many of the same
+different from alcoholism.
+People who abuse alcohol but are not physically

-signs and symptoms as people who have alcoholism.
-However, people who abuse
+addicted may experience the same signs and symptoms as people who have

 How Is Alcoholism Diagnosed?

-laboratory or diagnostic test can confirm an alcohol addiction.
-Instead,
+simple diagnostic test to confirm an alcohol addiction.
+Rather, addiction is a

-addiction is a diagnosis of exclusion—when all behaviors and health problems
+diagnosis of exclusion.
+When all behaviors and health problems are taken into

-are taken into consideration, your doctor may determine that your drinking is
+consideration, your doctor may determine that your drinking is in fact an addiction.

-reach a more informed conclusion, some doctors use questionnaires to evaluate
+informed conclusion, some doctors use questionnaires to evaluate your

-your dependence on alcohol as well as your behavior when you consume it.
-Your
+dependence on alcohol as well as your behavior when you consume it.
+Your family

-family members, colleagues, and friends may also be asked to answer similar
+members, colleagues, and friends may also be asked to answer similar questions.

-questions.
-Together, these may be able to help your doctor understand the root
+They may be able to help your doctor understand the root of your problem as